honestbee/honestbee.github.io/_posts/2017-07-20-drone-helm-repository.markdown

 For this to fully work, Helm defines the concept of a central [Chart repository](https://docs.helm.sh/developing_charts/#syncing-your-chart-repository) which is very similar to the central [Docker Registry](https://docs.docker.com/registry/) used for Container Image distribution.

 A Chart repository mainly consists of static assets (Although a proposal exists to treat Charts more like Container images and [re-use the existing technology used to manage image distribution](https://coreos.com/blog/quay-application-registry-for-kubernetes.html)).
 Any static file host (github.io / s3 / GCS / ... ) can be used, additionally - support for [auth has recently been added](https://github.com/kubernetes/helm/issues/1038) to Helm.
-We just have to have a pipeline to package the charts and synchronize them to the host for every change.
+We just need to have a pipeline to package the charts and synchronize them to the host for every change.

 Next, our Drone pipelines must have a task to pull the specified Helm Chart from the Chart Repository and install or upgrade a Project's target release (Dev / Staging / Prod) within a Kubernetes cluster.
 For these type of pipeline tasks, which are highly re-usable across pipelines, Drone uses the concept of a [plugin](http://docs.drone.io/plugin-overview/) making them fully declarative and easily controlled through configuration.